 Due to rising public interest in nutrition, a growing and aging population, the childhood obesity epidemic, and increased emphasis on health education and healthy lifestyles, the demand for trained nutrition professionals is increasing.
 Nutrition professionals work with businesses, schools, advocacy groups and legislators to ensure all people have access to adequate nutrition, at school, at home, and at work.
 In healthcare, they collaborate with patient care teams to help prevent and treat illness.
 Nutrition research expands the body of knowledge in health and wellness, sparking advances in public health and quality of life, from pregnancy through adolescence and adulthood.
 Whether you want to inspire health in your community or around the world, nutrition is a universal avenue to make a difference.

 Most of the nutrition curriculum is applied.
-Students provide dinner services to the community through Food Service Operations, food demonstrations to groups through Practice of Dietetics, counsel real people through Nutrition Counseling – just to name a few.
+Students provide dinner services to the community through Food Service Operations, and counsel real people through Nutrition Counseling – just to name a few.
 While an undergraduate student in Nutrition at Syracuse University, our students are very creative in securing practical experience in the Syracuse community and their home towns.
 We have the Mary Ann Shaw Center for Public and Community Service to provide assistance.
 In fact, we have three nutrition specific interns hired that will help you engage in the Syracuse community through formal programs like Books and Cooks, Cooking on the Hillside or Food Busters or through independent opportunities.
 Many nutrition students also are part of the Honor’s program and work closely with a faculty member to do an honor’s thesis.

-A bachelor’s degree in nutrition will equip you to work in a variety of health and health promotion fields, and as the first step toward becoming a registered dietitian nutritionist (RDN).
-It may also serve as a preparatory step toward more advanced study at the master’s level or admission to graduate level allied-health programs, such as physician assistant programs or medical school.
+A bachelor degree in nutrition will equip you to work in a variety of health and health promotion fields, and as the first step toward becoming a registered dietitian nutritionist (RDN).
+It may also serve as a preparatory step toward more advanced study at a master level or a graduate level allied-health program, such as physician assistant programs or medical school.